United States Army

 * U.S. citizenship

-The normal environment of an Army Medical Corps officer's work requires time-sensitive problem analysis with an accurate, sound and immediate decision.
+The normal environment of an Army Medical Service Corps officer's work requires time-sensitive problem analysis with an accurate, sound and immediate decision.
 Ability to operate under stress, apply critical thinking skills, make decisions and translate these skills to battlefield conditions is critical to medical and mission success.

 Effective patient care requires the proper balance between technical skills and the ability to apply the appropriate treatment or procedure at the right moment.
-Army Medical Corps officers possess expert knowledge in their area of concentration, patient management, and general support and coordination principles.
-Surgeons gain this knowledge through continuing medical education and experience sustained by mentoring, additional institutional training, continuous self-development and progressive levels of assignments within their specialty.
+Army Medical Service Corps officers possess expert knowledge in their area of concentration, patient management, and general support and coordination principles.
+Psychologists gain this knowledge through continuing medical education and experience sustained by mentoring, additional institutional training, continuous self-development and progressive levels of assignments within their specialty.